 It can also help show that you had no pre-existing conditions previous to the injury sustained in the accident.
 Or, if you did have a pre-existing condition, this medical documentation can demonstrate that these injuries are new and separate, and caused by the accident.

 Finally, your medical records help your attorney, insurance company, or a jury determine the proper amount of compensation for your damages – including economic and non-economic, pain and suffering, and expenses you will incur in the future.

 After any type of accident, ensure you or your loved one seek medical treatment immediately.
 Protect your health, your wellbeing, and your potential personal injury case.
-The Kentucky personal injury attorneys at Wilt & Associates, PLLC understand how to navigate the insurance claims process, and can provide the guidance you need to help keep your case on track.
+The Kentucky personal injury attorneys at Wilt Injury Lawyers understand how to navigate the insurance claims process, and can provide the guidance you need to help keep your case on track.
 To schedule a consultation, call our offices, or reach out through our contact form.
 We serve people in Louisville and Lexington, and throughout the state.